click icon for home page

 For about an hour I listened to Granddad’s memories of The Somme.

-The steady tick of the clock marked frequent pauses, as he stopped to gather his thoughts.
+The steady tick of the mantel clock measured frequent pauses, as he stopped to gather his thoughts.

 He told me that some explosions reduced men to a fine red mist, which was carried high in the updraft.